I Tried Shopify Rollouts. It's Not Ready Yet

 Two things.
 Both are dealbreakers for the kind of testing I actually want to run.

 It can’t exclude countries at the test level.
 My store is US-only.
-About 5% of our traffic comes from Asia - people who land on the site through who-knows-what, browse for a minute, and leave because we don’t ship there.
+About 5% of our traffic comes from Asia, people who land on the site through who-knows-what, browse for a minute, and leave because we don’t ship there.
 Convert lets me exclude that audience from the test.
 Rollouts doesn’t.
 It lets me target a Shopify Market, which is a different thing.
 If I’d configured an Asia market in Shopify Markets, I could exclude that market.
 But our Asia traffic isn’t shopping a configured market.
 It’s incidental traffic landing on the US store, and there’s no way to keep them out of the test.

 This sounds like a small thing.
 It isn’t.
 Real A/B tests resolve to small wins.
 A 5% lift is a win.
 A 3% lift is a win.
 If 5% of your data is noise from people who were never going to buy, you can’t see those wins.
 The variant that randomly gets more of the Asia traffic looks worse.
 You declare a winner based on noise.